gcoen/Functional-spreadsheet-CLI-REPL/README.md

 From this we can think of complete system built starting with a spreadshhet, we can think of multi-processing where each cell of a spreadsheet starts a process, and so on.

 ## Spreadsheet references
 Several cases.
-See my directory, PSABA, urls in bookmarks, fim do software blog, github, Resolver one e and more.
+See my directory, PSABA, urls in bookmarks, fim do software blog, github, Resolver one and more.

 Could be used by the client: https://dzone.com/articles/keikai-spreadsheet-for-big-data